Greve Fodbold

 Greve Fodbold is a Danish football club currently playing in the Denmark Series, the fifth tier of Danish football.
 The club have played the entirety of their existence in the lower divisions and spent one season in the second tier in 1980.
 They play at Greve Idræts Center in Greve on Zealand, which has a capacity of 7,000.
 The ground will receive a 13 million kroner renovation in 2021.

+To the 2025-26 season Greve IF and Karlslunde IF merged their respectively top tier teams to form FC Sydkysten.